Child Abuse and Neglect

 - Neglect is another form of child maltreatment and occurs when a parent or caregiver fails to act on behalf of a child.
 A child who does not receive adequate food, shelter, clothing, medical care, supervision or education may be neglected.

-Child abuse and neglect often occur in families under stress, in the middle of a crisis, or at the "end of the rope."
-Parents and other caregivers are sometimes overwhelmed by today's pressures and may not be able to cope with personal, financial or marital problems.
+Child abuse and neglect often occur in families under stress or in the middle of a crisis.
+Parents and other caregivers are sometimes overwhelmed by pressure and may not be able to cope with personal, financial or marital problems.

 Drug and alcohol use may trigger abusive or neglectful behavior.
 And there is a growing correlation between domestic violence and child abuse.